qmhc/vite-plugin-dts/README.md

    * Whether to copy .d.ts source files to `outDir`
    *
    * @default false
-   * @remarks Before 2.0, the default was true.
+   * @remarks Before 2.0, the default was `true`
    */
   copyDtsFiles?: boolean,

   /**
    * Logging level for this plugin
    *
-   * Defaults to the 'logLevel' property of your Vite config.
+   * Defaults to the 'logLevel' property of your Vite config */ logLevel?: LogLevel,
-   */
-  logLevel?: LogLevel,

   /**
    * Hook called after diagnostic is emitted
    *
-   * According to the length, you can judge whether there is a type error.
+   * According to the `diagnostics.length`, you can judge whether there is any type error *
-   *
    * @default () => {}
    */